divyaabaghel1509/customer-profit-margin-analysis/README.md

 KDE (Kernel Density Estimation) plots to show the smooth distribution.

 Seaborn, Matplotlib, and Pandas used for clear and interactive visualizations.
+Conclusion 📈
+The analysis provides insights into customer profit margin trends and helps in identifying segments that may need more attention to improve profitability.

 Technologies Used 🛠️
 Python 🐍